The Way of Being

 While that conclusion appears trivial, a line of reasoning beginning with abstraction will be found potent.
 It will enable the conclusion that the universe is the realization of the greatest possibility.
 This conclusion will be named the fundamental principle of metaphysics.

-It immediately follows that the universe has identity—is an experiential being that is limitless in extension, duration, peak, dissolution, and variety and that individuals inherit this power of the universe.
+It immediately follows that the universe has identity—is, at least in some phases, an experiential being that is limitless in extension, duration, peak, dissolution, and variety and that individuals inherit this power of the universe.
 I.e., individuals merge with or as universal identity in its peaks.

 Of what use is this knowledge?
 We can appreciate it, but can we use it?
 Does its abstract foundation make it inapplicable, except as illumination of the world?
 A first answer is that armed with the abstract knowledge, there is motive and reason to seek realization of the ultimate.
 But we can do more.
 We will develop a real metaphysics as a join of the fundamental principle (and consequences) with pragmatic knowledge from the history of human thought and culture including that of the present time.
 The abstract will illuminate and guide the pragmatic and the pragmatic will be instrumental in realizing the ideal.
 The result, named the real metaphysics, together with experience, reason, and experiment will be our way to the ultimate.
 All this is the content of the first main division on metaphysics.

 The second and final main division is on realization.
 The first sections of this division reiterate and elaborate some aspects of the real metaphysics that are pertinent to realization.
 It takes up the critical issues of enjoyment and pain.
 It discusses and develops pathways to the ultimate with reference to major world systems, seen as experimental rather than final.
 The relevance of the systems, even though not final, is their insight and their synthesis into the pathways.
 This division also presents path templates and further resources for realization.

 The final chapter is a series of reflections leading from the ideas into the world.